It can be hard to keep tabs on twins — especially once they’re mobile — if your baby monitor doesn’t have some essential functions.

 A nice-sized 3.5-inch screen gives you a clear, crisp picture in a real-time video stream.
 You won’t be squinting to try to make out what your little treasures are doing.

-What I particularly like is the battery life, eight hours in use and 12 hours on standby.
-A bonus is a spare battery as well — keep them both charged and just change them out when you need to.
+What we particularly like about the Infant Optics monitor is that the battery life last ups to eight hours while in use and 12 hours on standby.
+We love that it comes with a spare battery as well — keep them both charged, and you can change them out when you need to.

-Night vision is provided via infrared giving you a clear view of them sleeping, or not, at night.
+Night vision is provided via infrared, giving you a clear view of your babies sleeping, or not, at night.
 You can always use the two-way talk feature to try to soothe them back to sleep.

-Want peace and quiet while watching the latest Netflix series?
-Then use screen only.
-The monitor will alert you to babies’ cries with illuminated LED lights.
+This monitor gives you lots of options.
+Turn on the audio and display if you prefer to watch and listen.
+Want some peace while taking an important phone call?
+Then use the screen only.
+The monitor will alert you to your babies’ cries with illuminated LED lights.

-Spending too much time watching the monitor screen?
-Switch over to audio only.
+Are you spending too much time watching the monitor screen?
+Switch over to the audio-only feature.

-Additionally, this monitor has a good range, perfect for moving freely around the house or popping out to the garden.
+This monitor also has a good range, perfect for moving freely around the house or popping out to the garden.
 Don’t worry about moving too far away — a beeping alarm will let you know you need to go back in range.

 - Clear vision with a good-sized monitor.